 By Kim Dykman, Apex Purchasing/Supplier Development, April 19th, 2021.

-Apex Spring & Stamping Corporation recently celebrated 44 years in the business as a top West Michigan manufacturer.
-This is a milestone that is representative of the hard work and dedication of every Apex employee and partner, past and present.
+When Apex Spring & Stamping Corporation celebrated 44 years in the business as a top West Michigan manufacturer, we realize this milestone is representative of the hard work and dedication of every Apex employee and partner, past and present.

-Recently, our team was onboarding a new employee.
-We were walking through our standard process when they asked us a question that took us by surprise.
-“Where did the name ‘Apex’ come from?” they asked.
-Sure enough, this is not an odd question.
-The odd part about this was that we realized the story behind the name “Apex” was not shared on a regular basis.
+We are use to being asked “Where did the name ‘Apex’ come from?”
+This is not an odd question.
+We realize the story behind the name “Apex” was not shared on a regular basis.
+So we wanted to share it here!

 As many of us know, it is common to talk about a mission statement or even a vision, but oftentimes the story of how a brand got its name and the “why” can get lost in the excitement of sharing where the company wants to go.
 As we sat there with this new employee, we could help but smile and be grateful because what they just asked, opened our eyes to the importance of something bigger: the story of Apex.